-This is easy to learn and perform and the clever secret relies on a of that you can easily make from household materials.
+This is easy to learn and perform and the clever secret relies on a card that you can easily make from household materials.
 And if you’re lacking one item, you can easily find it.
 Just follow our step by step instructions and we’ll show you how.

 Before you learn this one, you’ll want to see it in action.
 Click here to watch a video of the levitation.
-To see more tricks in action, please subscribe to our video channel to watch and learn more tricks as videos are made available.

-Not to get picky, but most of the easy tricks that involve levitations are actually suspensions because you are placing and leaving an object suspended in mid air.
+Not to get picky, but most of the easy tricks that involve levitations are actually suspensions because you are placing and leaving an object suspended in mid-air.
 In these effects, the object doesn’t typically move.

 In this trick, the card starts by resting on your hand and then appears to lift off on its own accord.
 And the slow partial spin adds to the mystery.

 You bring out a playing card and rest it face up on your palm-up hand.
 After placing the card on your hand, it mysteriously rises on its own until it’s approximately sitting an inch-up in midair over your hand.
 And as it rises, the card makes a slow, quarter turn.
-After a brief moment, you grab the card in mid air.
+After a brief moment, you grab the card in mid-air.

 The card floats courtesy of a gimmicked card that I show you how to make.Continue to 2 of 4 below.